jonathanstowe/Lumberjack/README.md

 ## Installation

-Assuming you have a working Rakudo perl 6 installation you should be able to install this directly with zef:
+Assuming you have a working Rakudo installation you should be able to install this directly with zef:

     zef install Lumberjack